rmrodrigues/transmissionbt-notifications/README.md

-> **Note:** The documentation  is being constructed.
-It can constains some errors or wrong sentences.

 #transmissionbt-notifications

-This is a small shell script that allows you send a notification when a download is done.
+This is a small shell script that allows you send a notification when a download is finished.

 The notification can be:
 * E-mail